arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

   of the query, and finally show the query's execution plan with actual runtime information.
   This is very useful for debugging AQL query performance and optimizing queries.

+For more information please refer to the [Query Profiling](../../AQL/ExecutionAndPerformance/QueryProfiler.html) page.

 ### Revised cluster-internal AQL protocol

 When running an AQL query in a cluster, the coordinator has to distribute the